matyaspopela/Cognitiv/PROJECT_GUIDE.md

 │  └───────┬───────┘  │
 │          │          │
 │  ┌───────▼───────┐  │
-│  │ Append to CSV │  │ Log to file
+│  │ Insert into DB│  │ MongoDB Atlas
 │  └───────┬───────┘  │
 │          │          │
 │  ┌───────▼───────┐  │